 Early Vote by Mail & Absentee Ballots

 Massachusetts voters now have the option to vote early by mail in all elections, with no excuse required.
-The Secretary of State will mail an application postcard in July to registered voters that can be used to make a request for a ballot for one or both of the 2022 state elections.
+The Secretary of State will mail a second round of application postcards in September to registered voters that have not already applied for a vote by mail ballot for the 2022 State Election.

-If you do not receive an application postcard to vote by mail, submit a signed application to the Town Clerk's Office.
+If you did not receive an application postcard to vote by mail, submit a signed application PDF PDF PDF to the Town Clerk's Office.

 Paper applications must be completed with a wet signature and mailed or delivered to our office.
 Applications may also be emailed as PDFs or JPEGs so long as they contain wet signatures made by pen, mouse, stylus, or finger.
 Typed signatures are not acceptable.
 If you would like a hard copy of the application mailed to you, please call the Town Clerk's Office at 781-721-7130 or email us at email@example.com